Mgmt049/Comicvine-API-scraper/README.md

 # Comicvine-API-scrape
-Python script that scrapes Comicvine API end issues endpoint
+Python script that scrapes Comicvine REST API endpoint to retrive JSON and download to Excel records